Green Line (Yokohama)

-The Yokohama Municipal Subway Green Line (横浜市営地下鉄グリーンライン, Yokohama Shiei Chikatetsu Gurīn Rain) is a rapid transit line serving Yokohama in Kanagawa Prefecture, Japan.
+The Green Line (グリーンライン, Gurīn Rain) is a rapid transit line serving Yokohama in Kanagawa Prefecture, Japan.
 It is the shorter of the two lines in the Yokohama Municipal Subway system operated by Yokohama City Transportation Bureau.
 Its formal designation is Line 4, and it is the first section to be opened of a proposed Yokohama Circular Railway (横浜環状鉄道, Yokohama Kanjō Tetsudō).

 The Green Line links on the JR East Yokohama Line and on the Tokyu Toyoko Line with 13.0 km of track and 10 stations.
 Construction began in 2001 and the new line started operating on 30 March 2008.
 It uses linear motor propulsion and a full journey takes approximately 21 minutes one way.

 Stations

 Platforms are above ground at Kawawachō, Center-Kita, and Center-Minami stations and underground at other stations.